-The identity of registered sexual offenders residing in the vicinity of Jefferson locations in Pennsylvania may be found at www.meganslaw.state.pa.us.
-Similar information for locations in New Jersey may be found at https://www.njsp.org/sex-offender-registry/.
+The identity of registered sexual offenders residing in the vicinity of Jefferson locations in Pennsylvania may be found at www.mys.nisp.org/sex-offender-registry/.

 Crime Statistics

 Jefferson Public Safety is responsible for preparing the annual disclosure of crime statistics.
 We obtain statistics from the Philadelphia Police for the Center City and East Falls Campuses and Non-Campus Properties.
 We also obtain statistics from the Abington Township, Horsham Township, Upper Moreland Township, Lower Gwynedd Police Department, Bensalem Township, Voorhees Township Police for our Bucks County, Dixon and Voorhees Campuses.
 Additionally, on Campus sources for statistical requests/information in preparation for the Annual Security Report are made from the Department of Public Safety, Residence Life/Student Conduct, the Title IX Coordinator, Human Resources and Athletics.